magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/using-template-resolver/index.md

 ```

 This new code replaces the InlineResolver with a TemplateResolver in the response body.
-This TemplateResolver configuration sets the rendering engine to `mustache` since the templates created previously are in Mustache format.
+This TemplateResolver configuration sets the rendering engine to `mustache`, since the templates created previously are in Mustache format.
 It also provides the `title` variable to the context during template render.

 Now, when you start the server and navigate to the root or `/hello-world` path, you get an actual HTML webpage instead of text.